charmplusplus/charm/doc/charm++/manual.rst

 It should be noted that the generated files have no dependence on the name of the *ci* file, but only on the names of the modules.
 This can make automated dependency-based build systems slightly more complicated.
-We adopt some conventions to ease this process.
-This is described in :numref:`AppendixSectionDescribingPhilRamsWorkOnCi.stampAndCharmc-M`.

 Module Dependencies
 ~~~~~~~~~~~~~~~~~~~

 A module may depend on the parallel entities declared in another module.
-It can express this dependency using the extern keyword. externed
+It can express this dependency using the *extern* keyword. *extern* ed
 modules do not have to be present in the same *ci* file.

 ::